stephenh/ts-poet/README.md

 1. "Auto import" only actually-used symbols

    I.e. if you use `imp` to define the modules/imports you need in your generated code, ts-poet will create the import stanza at the top of the file.

-  This can seem fairly minor, but it facilitates decomposition of your code generation code, so that you can have multiple levels of helper methods/etc. that can return `code` template literals that embed both the code itself as well as the import types.
+   This can seem minor, but it facilitates decomposition of your code generation code, so that you can have multiple levels of helper methods/etc. that can return `code` template literals that embed both the code itself and the necessary type imports.

     And when the final file is generated, ts-poet will collect and emit the necessary imports.

 2. Includes any other conditional output (see later), as/if needed.

-3. Formats the output with prettier (using your local `.prettierrc` if it exists)
+3. Formats the output with [dprint-node](https://github.com/devongovett/dprint-node)

+   (ts-poet originally used prettier, but prettier is dramatically slower than dprint-node, and had become the bottleneck in several projects' code generation steps.
+So now we use dprint-node configured to generate "prettier-ish" output.)

 Import Specs
 ============